 From mid-northern North American latitudes, the moon follows the sun beneath the horizon an hour after sunset.
 At more southerly latitudes, like those in South America, the moon stays out longer after sunset, so the young moon (and Regulus and Mercury) should be easier to spot from that part of the world.

 Northerly latitudes in the world’s Eastern Hemisphere might have to wait until after sunset July 25 for their first glimpse of the moon’s return to the evening sky.
 But southerly latitudes in Africa (and possibly in Australia) have a decent chance of spotting the young moon after sunset July 24.
+Plus, we received this image of the July 24 moon from Malaysia:

 Click here for recommended almanacs; they can tell you the moon’s setting time in your sky.